dvorchuck/dvorchuck/README.md

 I've decidec to switch to python instead of JavaScript.
 When I needed to extract data from REST API.
 I was a way more pleasant especially with Jupyter notebook.

+I've decided to build app with Node.js for my personal project

 Future:
 - Building portfolio.